Beale family: Storylines

 In 2002, a 12-year-old Steven finds out Ian is not his biological father and goes to live with Simon in New Zealand.
 Ian marries Laura Dunn (Hannah Waterman in May 2001 but their marriage almost breaks within a few months following Ian's fling with 18-year-old prostitute Janine Butcher (Charlie Brooks).
 Their marriage finally ends on Christmas Day 2002 when Laura reveals she is pregnant and Ian denies being the father of after a vasectomy.
 Laura is convinced Garry Hobbs (Ricky Groves) is the father.
 Bobby Beale (Kevin Curran) is born and following Laura's death, Ian finds Bobby's birth certificate and discovers he is Bobby's father.
 Ian takes Bobby from Garry.
 In early 2006, news reaches Walford that Kathy and Gavin have been killed in a car accident and a 10-year-old Ben is placed in Ian's care, but Phil gains custody.

 Pauline reluctantly marries Joe Macer in February 2006.
 When Joe could not decide between his marriage to Pauline and friendship with Bert, she threw him out.
 Joe responded by hitting Pauline with a frying pan and she subsequently died on Christmas Day 2006, of a brain injury caused by the blow.
 Joe died soon after in January 2007 but not before confessing to Pauline's murder.

 Mark married Lisa Fowler in April 2002, but she left him for Phil Mitchell (the father of her daughter Louise) within months.
 Soon after, Mark discovered that his HIV medication was no longer working, and he left Walford in February 2003.
 Fourteen months later Pauline received that news that Mark had died of an AIDS-related illness.

 Martin ran over Jamie Mitchell in December 2002.
 After Jamie died in hospital from his injuries a few days later, Martin was sentenced to four months in youth custody.
-A year later, 19-year-old Martin married Jamie's ex-girlfriend Sonia Jackson.
+A year later, 19-year-old Martin married Jamie's ex-girlfriend Sonia Jackson and Ian began a relationship with Jane Collins.
+Peter and Lucy were wary of Jane due to Ian’s previous relationship history but Pauline persuaded them to give Jane a chance.

 Pauline marries Joe Macer in February 2006, but they separate after a few months, and Pauline dies on Christmas Day after collapsing in the Square.
 It is later revealed that Joe – who kills himself – had attacked her after making a brief return to Albert Square to confront her.
 Martin, Rebecca, and Sonia leave the Square soon after Pauline dies, and Ian and his family move into her house.